chr15m/eucalypt/README.md

 ### Mr Clean

 Mr Clean is a Reagent compatible ClojureScript library without dependency on React.js.
 At the heart of React.js is a very simple idea GUI = function(data).
-Reagent takes this idea even further hiccup = function(data)
+Reagent takes this idea even further hiccup = function(data).
+The advantage of using Mr Clean over Reagent is that the generated javascript is of a hello-world app is half the size of that of reagent.

 There is no diffing of virtual DOM.
 The state of components is flushed to the DOM when data changes.

 ### Install